Penta Faculty

 Gareth Tudor-Williams

-I am a Professor of Paediatric Infectious Diseases at Imperial College London, and Consultant Paediatrician at Imperial College Healthcare NHS Trust (ICHT), St. Mary’s Hospital, London.
+I am an Emeritus Professor of Paediatric Infectious Diseases at Imperial College London, having retired as a Consultant in PID at Imperial College Healthcare NHS Trust, St. Mary’s Hospital, London in September 2021.

 George Abongomera